bnbalsamo/bnbalsamo.github.io/_drafts/work-from-anywhere.md

   to open new terminals or applications in.
 - [vim](https://www.vim.org/) is my editor of choice, giving me the ability to edit files.

-Beyond the basics I use a vareity of other tools depending on the specific work I'm trying to get done.
+Beyond the basics I use a variety of other tools depending on the specific work I'm trying to get done.

 This works fine most of the time, but SSH has some annoying behaviors: